A SHORT HISTORY OF MEXICO

 Most of all the Aztecs were handicapped by their beliefs.
 They believed that their god Quetzalcoatl had once left Mexico by sea and promised to return one day.
 According to legend Quetzalcoatl would return from the east in the year one reed.
 (The Aztecs measured time in cycles of 52 years.
 One year of the cycle was one reed).
 By an astonishing coincidence one reed fell on 1519 - the year Cortes arrived.

-The Aztec emperor Motecuhzoma feared that Cortes was Quetzalcoatl.
+The Aztec emperor Montezuma feared that Cortes was Quetzalcoatl.
 He dared not attack a god and so took no action against the Aztecs.
-By the time the Aztecs realised the truth it was too late.
+By the time the Aztecs realized the truth it was too late.

-When the Spaniards arrived Motecuhzoma welcomed them as friends and housed them in a palace in the city.
+When the Spaniards arrived Montezuma welcomed them as friends and housed them in a palace in the city.
 However after a week Cortes took the emperor hostage.
-Cortes demanded that Motecuhzoma come with him and stay with the Spaniards - or face death.
+Cortes demanded that Montezuma come with him and stay with the Spaniards - or face death.
 The emperor gave in and from that moment he was a Spanish puppet.

 Although the Spaniards were very impressed by the engineering and architecture of Tenochtitlan they strongly disapproved of the idolatry and human sacrifice.
 Cortes ordered the Aztecs to stop the sacrifices, which made them very angry.